Artisan-Lab/tag-std/pre-RFC.md

 There are alternative discussion or Pre-RFCs on URLO:

 * 2023-10: [Ability to call unsafe functions without curly brackets](https://internals.rust-lang.org/t/ability-to-call-unsafe-functions-without-curly-brackets/19635/22)
-  * this is a discussion about make single unsafe call simpler, so the idea evolved into tczajka's Pre-RFC
+  * This is a discussion about make single unsafe call simpler, so the idea evolved into tczajka's Pre-RFC.
-  * but the idea and syntax from scottmcm's comments are very enlightening to our RFC
+  * But the idea and syntax from Scottmcm's comments are very enlightening to our RFC.
 * 2024-10: [Detect and Fix Overscope unsafe Block](https://internals.rust-lang.org/t/detect-and-fix-overscope-unsafe-block/21660/19)
-  * the OP is about safe code scope in big unsafe block, which is not discussed in our RFC
+  * The OP is about safe code scope in big unsafe block, which is not discussed in our RFC.
-  * but scottmcm's comments are good inspiration for our RFC
+  * But scottmcm's comments are good inspiration for our RFC.
 * 2024-12: [Pre-RFC: Unsafe reasons](https://internals.rust-lang.org/t/pre-rfc-unsafe-reasons/22093) proposed by chrefr
   * good improvement on abstracting safety comments to single identifier that is machine readable and checkable, but doesn't specify arguments and string interpolation to be more fine-grained on unsafe reasons
   * big request on language and compiler change, while safety tags in our RFC is lightweight
 * 2025-02: [Pre-RFC: Single function call `unsafe`](https://internals.rust-lang.org/t/pre-rfc-single-function-call-unsafe/22343) proposed by tczajka
   * single unsafe call is a good practice, but postfix `.unsafe` needs more compiler supports but doesn't suggest any improvement on safe comments